cx-language/cx/README.md

 need to be done.
 All contributors are expected to follow the Delta [code of conduct](docs/CODE_OF_CONDUCT.md).
 If you have any questions or just want to chat, join our Telegram group: [t.me/deltalang](https://t.me/deltalang).

+The C++ code style is enforced by `scripts/format.sh`, which requires clang-format version 6.0.0.
+The script can also be run with the `fmt` CMake target. `scripts/format.sh --check` can be set as a git pre-commit hook to verify that the code is formatted.

 ## License